pedroth/hyper-match-3d/README.md

 By selecting two adjacent spheres, you can swap them.
 If three or more spheres of the same color are connected, they will be removed from the mesh.

 That's it!
 Have fun!

-# Building an executable

-- `npm i` to install dependencies
-- `npm run build` to create executables for Linux and Windows.
-The executables will be created in `dist-linux` and `dist-windows` folders.
-- `./dist-linux/hypermatch3d` to run the Linux executable
-- Click on `dist-windows/hypermatch3d.exe` to run the Windows executable on Windows.
-- `wine ./dist-windows/hypermatch3d.exe` to run the Windows executable on linux.

-# Running using docker

-Just need to run:
-- `npm run build_docker`
-- `npm run docker_run`

-If you don't have `npm` installed, run docker commands directly:
-- `docker build -t hypermatch3d .`
-- `xhost + && sudo docker run --rm -v /tmp/.X11-unix:/tmp/.X11-unix:ro -e DISPLAY=$DISPLAY hypermatch3d`

 # Credits